 The exception to this (very tentative) rule is Jessica Randy.
-Banana Fish can hardly be held up as an example of decent representation for women, given that there are may two or three developed women that are given speaking lines.
+Banana Fish can hardly be held up as an example of decent representation for women, given that there are maybe two or three developed women that are given speaking lines.
 However, it’s important to point out that the woman who does experience sexual violence in later episodes of this anime, Jessica Randy, receives more dignity and resolution in her small plot than either Ash or Mio.
 She is shown after the assault, but the act of it is never depicted on screen.
 And she achieves a happy ever after with her husband despite everything.

 There is a lot more to unpack here, and I still recommend both of these anime for a watch.
-They are both tight, fast pace, and interesting stories.
-That said, I do question their treatment the very real trauma of sexual assault and the grey areas of consent that come when a character is forced to parlay undesirable uses of their body for survival.
+They are both tight, fast paced, and interesting stories.
+That said, I do question their treatment of the very real trauma of sexual assault and the grey areas of consent that come when a character is forced to parlay undesirable uses of their body for survival.
 While it’s important to recognize narratives of sexual violence, some of these can be more harmful than others.
 The audience should not be required to participate in the act in order to continue forward in the story.
 I hope that we can continue to see more approaches to dealing with the realities of sexual assault that maintain respect for the characters in question and for audience members, in anime as well as in other forms of visual media.